ToruNiina/website/content/posts/writing-board-game-AI.en.md

 There are several browsers, and sometimes the compatibility matters.
 But still, if we decide to keep a simple design, it is relatively easy (I think).

-When creating a web page as a GUI, the a natural choice for the implementation is javascript.
+When creating a web page as a GUI, a natural choice for the implementation is javascript.
 But since I'm not very familiar with javascript, I'd prefer to write all the components but the UI (i.e., AI and the rules of the game) in another language.
 Nowadays, the modern approach to connect javascript with other languages is to compile the code into webassembly.
 Thus, I decided to implement the game in Rust and compile it using wasm-pack.